Harry's Practice

-Harry's Practice was an Australian lifestyle television program that was broadcast on the Seven Network between 2 December 1997 and 2003.
-In New Zealand, the show was broadcast on TV ONE.
+Harry's Practice was an Australian lifestyle television program that was broadcast on the Seven Network between 1997 and 2003.

 The show was hosted by veterinarian Harry Cooper, who provided advice for pet care.
 The show also featured Katrina Warren and Chris Brown as presenters.
 Cooper currently is involved with Better Homes and Gardens, a television program, in which he performs similar show segments as to that previously seen on Harry's Practice.

+The show is commonly repeated during the late night, early morning hours on the Seven Network and 7two.